ChahwanSong/dms-frontend/docs/services/task_state.md

 ```

 The repository automatically refreshes key TTLs and updates the service/user indexes described in `docs/services/repository.md`.
+Each log entry is prefixed with an ISO 8601 timestamp in the configured timezone in the form `<timestamp>,<message>` (for example, `2025-11-17T10:00:16.515926+09:00,worker started`).
+Use `task_state.repository.format_log_entry` if you need to mirror the log encoding elsewhere.

 ## Testing in downstream projects